Online Continual Adaptation with Active Self-Training: Theoretical Analysis

 \end{theorem} We provide detailed proof in the appendix, where we create a special example.
 Theorem~\ref{thm:NecessaryQuery} implies that it is impossible for unsupervised algorithms to keep adaptive if the environment is changing over time, which shows the necessity of active query.

-\textbf{The necessity of self-adaptation}~~ It should be noted that self-adaptation leads to a tighter regret than algorithms without self-adaptation. \begin{theorem} (\citet{besbes2015non}) Assume $\alpha^* = 0.$ Even if we have all the labels during the process, for any algorithm $\mathcal{A}$ without self-adaptation, there exists a sequence of $\{P_t\}$ satisfying our assumptions such that
+\paragraph{The efficacy of the online teacher-student structure} It should be noted that the online teacher-student structure leads to tight regret bound, which is even aligned with the lower bound for online algorithms with full labels. \begin{theorem} (\citet{besbes2015non}) Assume $\alpha^* = 0.$ Even if we have all the labels during the process, for any online learning algorithm $\mathcal{A}$, there exists a sequence of $\{P_t\}$ satisfying our assumptions such that

 \end{theorem} This result is immediate from Theorem 2 of \citep{besbes2015non}, where OMD with suitable stepsize attains the lower bound.
-As illustrated in Theorem~\ref{thm:NecessarySelf}, the dynamic regret of algorithms without self-adaptation suffers from an $\Omega({T}^{2/3})$ lower bound.
-Recall our result of OSAMD is $O(T^{1/2})$, which shows an order superior to traditional algorithms even with full labels.
-From this, we conclude that self-adaptation is a key component in the algorithm design to reduce the dynamic regret, which shows that OSAMD with self-adaptation can better adapt to the environments than algorithms without self-adaptation.
+As illustrated in Theorem~\ref{thm:NecessarySelf}, all algorithms suffer from an $\Omega(V_T^{1/3}{T}^{2/3})$ dynamic regret lower bound.
+Recall our result of OSAMD is upper bounded by $O(V_T^{1/3}T^{2/3})$.
+From this, we conclude that the online teacher-student structure is effective in attaining tight regret bound, which shows that OSAMD can adapt well to the changing environments with an optimal convergence.

+\paragraph{Remark} Note that the query strategy in Algorithm \ref{algorithm:OAST} is probabilistic, given by a Bernoulli distribution with probability $\frac{\sigma}{\sigma + |H_t (\theta_t)|}$, indicating that the query rate is relatively low when $\sigma$ is small.
+Notice that we also provide a regret bound for $\sigma\leq R$ that can be arbitrarily small in Corollary \ref{cor:regret}, which means the tight regret bound holds even in the limited-labels case, showing the advantage of the online teacher-student structure compared with previous works with full labels.